 Once you've clicked on something that interests you, we'll suggest the related Optimized and Full CSS selectors you might want to use in your search.
 You can click on a suggestion or keep what you've already got.
 You can also click in the text field to manually refine the CSS path, if that's something you're comfortable with.

 When you're ready, click Add to search or Create new search.
 You'll be taken back to the main search screen with a simple search that has been created for that selector.
 You can now change the scope of that search by adding other user or event criteria.
 You can also save the search as a segment so you don't lose all your hard work!

 Pro-tip: If you find an element you like, but want to scroll through its child elements, hold SHIFT + scroll on your mouse, trackpad, or Nintendo Power Glove(tm).
 This might be useful if, for example, you want to select not one menu item from your nav bar, but the entire nav bar.
 Now you’re scrolling through the DOM like a boss!

 How do I use Inspect Mode to exclude elements from being recorded?

 Account admins can also use Inspect Mode to easily identify text fields and other areas where customers will enter sensitive information, so that those elements will never be recorded by FullStory.

-Using the same steps as above, find the element within your page, then click Exclude Element and the CSS selector you chose will automatically be added to your excluded elements list.
+Using the same steps as above, find the element within your page, then click 'Modify recording rules' and save the element's CSS selector as an exclusion.

 Warning: this means you will no longer be capturing that field in any of your recordings.
 Be sure to read more about that here.